National Oilwell Varco (NOV) Q2 2017 Results - Earnings Call Transcript

 Clay C. Williams - National Oilwell Varco, Inc.

 Yeah, we offer Walking Systems.
 In fact, we're seeing decent levels of demand for that, I would say Walking Systems plus a third mud pump plus a fourth generator set plus a high-torque package.
-Jose reference the ability to upgrade top trice (58:50).
+Jose reference the ability to upgrade top drives.
 That really transforms a Tier 1 AC rig to one of these super-spec rigs that are winning a 15% and in some instances 20% premium on day rates.
 So, yes, we do.

 Thomas Patrick Curran - FBR Capital Markets & Co.